isabella232/livefyre.en/help/t_create_your_social_apps/t_create_a_google_project_for_use_with_livefyre_identity.md

 >    * Enter **[!UICONTROL  Authorized redirect URIs]**: https://identity.livefyre.com/{networkName}.fyre.co/api/v1.0/public/profile/social/complete/google_fyre (where **[!UICONTROL  {networkName}]** is your Livefyre provided network name.
 For example: **[!UICONTROL  labs]** in **[!UICONTROL  labs.fyre.co]**.)
 >    * Click **[!UICONTROL  Create]** to save your credentials.
 >
+>When complete, Google’s API Manager &amp;gt; Credentials page will list the project’s Client ID and Client secret for use in Studio’s Integration Settings page.